ryantm/home-manager-template/README.md

 install home-manager to use it, and do not need to install home-manager configuration files in a specific place.

-Also, since this uses niv to pin nixpkgs and home-manager, you do not need nixpkgs on your path and can be sure the build will be the same on any computer.
+Also, since this uses flakes to pin nixpkgs and home-manager, you do not need nixpkgs on your path and can be sure the build will be the same on any computer.

 # Prerequisites